-- A proposed land land use not identified in the Specific Plan or City Zoning Code that is substantially similar to a permitted use with respect to characteristics, intensity, and compatibility, according to the requirements of section 7.4.3 of this chapter.
-Minor changes to the land use diagram and/or alignment of streets that maintain the general pattern of permitted land uses and circulation and that are consistent with the vision, goals, policies of the Specific Plan. - A change to the development standards or design guidelines that does not significantly change the physical characteristics or purpose and intent of the Specific Plan and is determined by the Administrator as minor or requests for an adjustment that is 10% or less of quantifiable or measureable standards contained in the WDSP. - Changes not expected to significantly increase environmental impacts beyond the levels identified in the Downtown Waterfront District Specific Plan Consistency Analysis.. - Minor text revisions required to clarify the intent of the Specific Plan, remove ambiguities, or maintain consistency with other adopted City planning and policy documents. - Other modifications of a similar nature to those listed above, which are deemed minor by the Administrator and in keeping with the purpose and intent of the Specific Plan.
+A proposed land use not identified in the Specific Plan or City Zoning Code that is substantially similar to a permitted use with respect to characteristics, intensity, and compatibility, according to the requirements of section 7.4.3 of this chapter.
+Minor changes to the land use diagram and/or alignment of streets that maintain the general pattern of permitted land uses and circulation and that are consistent with the vision, goals, and policies of the Specific Plan.

+- A change to the development and design standards that does not significantly change the physical characteristics or purpose and intent of the Specific Plan and is determined by the Administrator as minor or requests for an adjustment that is 10 percent or less of quantifiable or measurable standards contained in the WDSP. - Changes not expected to substantially increase any environmental impact beyond the levels identified in the Specific Plan Consistency Analysis. - Minor text revisions required to clarify the intent of the Specific Plan, remove ambiguities, or maintain consistency with other adopted City planning and policy documents. - Other modifications of a similar nature to those listed above, which are deemed minor by the Administrator and in keeping with the purpose and intent of the Specific Plan.

-7.3.3 Findings
+7.2.4 Findings